 One of the top advantages of the standard barbell is the knurling which helps you to get a better grip on the bar as explained by CrossFit Frederick.
 This is especially helpful when deadlifting or benching when your grip really matters.
 You’ll quickly notice that more expensive bars will have better knurling and cheaper bars will have smoother knurling.

 Out of all the other different types of barbells, they are also incredibly versatile.
-While many bars listed here are used for specific lifts, the standard barbell can be used for literally hundreds of exercises which is why they are such an essential piece of equipment in every gym.
+While many bars listed here are used for specific lifts like squats or bench press, the standard barbell can be used for literally hundreds of exercises which is why they are such an essential piece of equipment in every gym.

 Standard bars really give you what you pay for though.
 If you’re a powerlifter or weightlifter, you may want to stick to bars specifically made for your sport.
 Otherwise, you’ll notice the rotation or whip may be difficult to work with on a standard barbell.